askomics/flaskomics/docs/tutorial.md

     3. Instantiate `gene`
     2. <btn><i class="fa fa-table"></i> Run & preview</btn>

 Results now show the Ensembl id of our over-expressed genes.
-We have now access to all the information about the `gene` entity containing on the GFF file. for example, we can filter on chromosome and display chromosome and strand to get information about gene location.
+We have now access to all the information about the `gene` entity containing on the GFF file.
+For example, we can filter on chromosome and display chromosome and strand to get information about the gene location.

 !!!
 Hands-on
     1. Show `reference` and `strand` using the eye icon